rapid7/metasploit-framework/documentation/modules/post/multi/gather/netrc_creds.md

 1. Do: `use post/multi/gather/netrc_creds`
 1. Do: `set session [session]`
 1. Do: `run`
-1. If any `.netrc` files exist with credentials, they will be stored and read
+1. If any `.netrc` files exist with credentials, they will be read and stored into a loot file.

 ## Options